-The library is composed of three divisions:
+The Library is composed of two divisions:

-• The Henry E. Eccles Library is the main library.
+- The Henry E. Eccles Library is the main library.
 It houses the reference, microform, periodicals, and general circulating collections, along with the Federal (Superintendent of Documents) Depository collection.
-The library collections include more than 300,000 books, electronic and print, more than 60,000 full text journal titles online and 350 current print subscriptions, more than 500,000 microforms, and access to approximately 100 online databases.

-• The classified library, also temporarily housed in Sims Hall, offers students and faculty access to SIPRNet terminals and a wide range of classified and restricted print and electronic resources.
-The classified library's collection of more than 70,000 items includes Strategy and Policy lectures and lecture outlines, NWC student research papers, Naval Warfare Publications, Army Field Manuals, NATOPS Manuals, JCS publications, Rand studies, and CNA studies.
+The library collections include approximately 200,000 books and serials, 31,000 e-books, 69,000 full text e-journals, 280 current print subscriptions, 500,000 microforms, and access to approximately 100 online databases. - The Classified Library, located on the mid-level of the Learning Commons, offers students and faculty access to SIPRNet terminals and a wide range of classified and restricted print and electronic resources.
+The Classified Library's collection of more than 70,000 items includes Strategy and Policy lectures and lecture outlines, NWC student research papers, Naval Warfare Publications, Army Field Manuals, NATOPS Manuals, JCS publications, Rand studies, and CNA studies.
 Access requires a secret security clearance.